pingcap/docs/dashboard/dashboard-slow-query.md

 ### SQL

-Click the **Expand** link to view the detailed information of an item.
-Click the **Copy** link to copy the detailed information to the clipboard.
+Click the **Expand** button to view the detailed information of an item.
+Click the **Copy** button to copy the detailed information to the clipboard.

 ### Execution plans